AlexWendland/public-note/programming/Function conventions.md

 ## Function Arguments

 The best functions are ones with no arguments (niladic).
 This makes it easier to read as regularly arguments are at a different level of abstraction to the function.
-Also easier for [[Testing|testing]] as you don't have to try the function with multiple different arguments.
+Also easier for [[Testing conventions|testing]] as you don't have to try the function with multiple different arguments.

 ### Try to have less than 3 arguments